ubiquity/permit2-rpc-manager/docs/additional/robust-failover-rewrite.md

 3. **Adaptive Timeouts**: Adjust timeout based on method complexity
 4. **Health Checks**: Periodic background health verification
 5. **Metrics Collection**: Track success rates, latencies, error distributions

----

-## Emergency Pool Refresh & Panic Mode

-### Overview

-When all RPCs are marked unhealthy (due to consecutive failures, rate limits, or network errors), the manager triggers an **Emergency Pool Refresh**:
-- All whitelisted RPCs are re-tested immediately, bypassing normal health and cache logic.
-- If no healthy RPCs are found, the system enters **panic mode**.

-### Panic Mode Logic

-- **Behavior**: While in panic mode, all incoming requests are rejected with a clear error indicating no available RPCs.
-- **Recovery**: The system periodically re-tests all endpoints at a configurable interval (`panicModeRetryMs`).
-Panic mode exits automatically when at least one RPC is healthy.
-- **Error Handling**: Ensures fast, transparent failure instead of hanging or misleading errors.

-### Configuration

-- `panicModeRetryMs`: Interval (ms) between panic mode re-tests.
-Default and recommended values depend on operational needs.

----

-## Adaptive Backoff Logic (Expanded)

-- **Exponential Backoff**: For rate-limited or temporarily failing RPCs, exponential backoff is applied (default: 1s base, up to 60s max).
-Each consecutive failure increases the backoff period.
-- **Configuration**: Parameters are set via manager options (`backoffBaseMs`, `maxBackoffMs`).
-- **Error Types**: Backoff applies to HTTP 429, quota errors, and other retryable failures.

----